Poststreptococcal Glomerulonephritis (PSGN)

 These can vary.
 Some children may have no symptoms, or they may:

-- have blood in their wee (haematuria).
-This may make the wee dark or brown coloured - sometimes it is only discovered when the wee is tested
+- have blood in their wee (haematuria) which may make the wee dark or brown coloured - sometimes it is only discovered when the wee is tested

 - have swelling (oedema) - fluid collects in the tissues and can cause puffiness around the eyes or the ankles